mbbroberg/transparent-travel/README.md

 * [OpenStack Meetup](http://www.meetup.com/Openstack-Boston/events/218863008/) - Open Q: do they overlap with our users/audience?
 For CS?
 * [OpenStack Summit](https://www.openstack.org/summit/vancouver-2015/) - If by this time we're able to setup a meetup of our community or join another community, it's worth attending this event as well for further audience expansion.
 * [VMworld US  & EU](http://www.vmworld.com/community/conference/pre-reg) - by the time these roll around, I hope to be ready to have our meetups in nearby locations.
 This would allow a continued acquisition of my previous audience and a further activation of the new audience.
+* [OSDC](http://www.netways.de/osdc/osdc2015/overview/) (Open Source Developer Conferences) - topics include microservices, multi-model NoSQL, web security and the such.
+Training on Vagrant, logstash, Puppet + their leadership is there.

 ####Other Outlets